-The City Mini earned a 7 of 10 for maneuverability.
+The City Mini is pretty easy to push and turn for the price.
 Despite the dual front wheel design on the City Mini, it still manages to push and turn with ease.
 Perhaps this is a result of the trike design as opposed to four legs found on some of the competition.

 This stroller is responsive enough to navigate tight places without bumping anything, and it continues to push and turn easily on rougher terrain if the front wheels don't get tugged off course by small irregularities in the road.
-We experienced minor vibration in the handlebar that seemed to be a result of a slight wobble that makes the Mini feel like it is swaying somewhat.
+We experienced a minor vibration in the handlebar that seemed to be a result of a slight wobble that makes the Mini feel like it is swaying somewhat.
 This stroller can even be pushed one-handed for the most part.

 Weight and Folded Size

 The City Mini weighs 17.5 lbs and is one of the lightest strollers in the group.